apache/fluo/CONTRIBUTING.md

 *  Integration tests which are run using `mvn verify`.
 These tests start a local Fluo instance (called MiniFluo) and run against it.

+## Pull Request

+Before making a pull request please attempt to run `mvn verify`.
+If it fails and you are not sure why, it's OK to go ahead make the pull request.

 ## See Also

 * [How to Contribute][contribute] on Apache Fluo project website